py8136-afk/binance-futures-trading-bot/README.md

 `ValidationError`, `BinanceAPIError`, `NetworkError`) that the CLI catches and renders as a single clean failure panel, while the full detail (including the exchange's own error code and message) is written to the log file.

+cat >> README.md << 'EOF'

+## Known limitation: conditional orders on the demo environment

+The bot implements a third order type, `STOP_MARKET`, and constructs a fully valid signed request for it (verifiable via `--dry-run`).
+However, the current Binance demo environment (`demo-fapi.binance.com`) rejects all conditional order types (`STOP`, `STOP_MARKET`) on `POST /fapi/v1/order` with error `-4120: Order type not supported for this endpoint.
+Please use the Algo Order API endpoints instead.` — conditional orders have been migrated to a separate Algo Order API on this environment.
+Market and Limit orders are unaffected and are demonstrated live in `logs/bot.log`.
+The bot maps this exchange error to a clean failure message, which is itself a demonstration of the error-handling layer.
+EOF